pulibrary/pulibrary.github.io/_posts/2018-06-05-valkyrie-reimagining-samvera.md

 architecture diagrams, but in practice, their use is very intertwined.
 Because Solr provides query functionality that Fedora doesn't, and because Solr is often faster than Fedora, there are many places in the code where Solr is used instead of Fedora.
-And because there are no clearly-defined APIs or abstractions, these calls to solr typically invovle low-level Solr concerns, such as field names and query syntax.
+And because there are no clearly-defined APIs or abstractions, these calls to Solr typically invovle low-level Solr concerns, such as field names and query syntax.
 Both the core ActiveFedora code and application code do this in many places, resulting in complexity that makes it hard to address performance problems, and in fact, deters developers from working on ActiveFedora.